channel incentive programs

 As the name suggests, when channel partners identify and refer potential customers, you can reward them with referral incentives.
 Referrals add credibility that encourages purchase.

 • Goals: Referral incentives have a twofold objective.
 The first is to encourage channel partners to act as brand ambassadors.
 The second is to give you more customers and sales.
+These programs are specifically designed to reward partners for bringing in new customers.
+Referral programs can be especially effective for partners who represent multiple vendors, as incentives help motivate them to prioritize your offerings.
 After all, word-of-mouth referral is the most powerful marketing tool.

 • Challenges: Efficiently tracking referrals and rolling out incentives can pose a challenge.
 Running a referral incentive program is also capital-heavy.
 A business must have enough revenue to invest in to ensure growth.

-The importance of referral marketing can't be written off, but clubbing it with Plum's referral rewards programs will blast it off.
-Here's how to do that.
+The importance of referral marketing can’t be written off, but clubbing it with Plum’s referral rewards programs will blast it off.
+Experiential incentives, such as being invited to exclusive events or receiving public recognition, can also build loyalty among partners.
+Here’s how to do that.

 Referral incentives example